StefanZander/lecture_notes/swcs/html/docs/organisation.md

 ## In-Class Lectures

-- depends on the student's familirarity with the topic;
+- Depends on the student's familirarity with the topic;
-- in general only very few – but attendance is compulsory
+- In general only very few – but attendance is compulsory
     - Kick-off meeting
     - Final presentations
 - More lectures in the form of